11 Common Customer Feedback Mistakes to Avoid

 Requesting feedback after a customer subscribes to a SaaS plan is too soon.
 They won’t have enough time to use the product to provide thoughtful feedback.
 Asking for feedback after a long time — more than six months — is also not ideal.

 Every company should simultaneously collect qualitative and quantitative feedback to develop a customer-centric product strategy.
-A common way to collect feedback at equal intervals is with in-app widgets that come inbuilt into tools like Rapidr.
+A common way to gather feedback at equal intervals is with in-app widgets that come built into tools like Rapidr.

 11. Not listening actively and forgetting to show that you care